Rod Lurie: Journalism career

-Film and television career
+Directing career

 Lurie's first foray into filmmaking, as writer and director, was the low-budget political thriller Deterrence (1999), with Kevin Pollak as the first Jewish President of the United States.

 His second was The Contender (2000), starring Gary Oldman.
 It was written for Joan Allen and co-stars Jeff Bridges and Christian Slater.
 It was a critical success (76 percent positive on Rotten Tomatoes) and garnered Academy Award nominations for both Allen and Bridges.

 His next directing effort, The Last Castle (2001) with Robert Redford and James Gandolfini, was a commercial failure; as was Line of Fire, his 2003–04 TV series about the FBI's office in Richmond, Virginia, which starred David Paymer as a mob boss.

 Lurie then wrote and directed Nothing But the Truth, which is based on the stories of Valerie Plame and Judith Miller, which stars Kate Beckinsale, Matt Dillon, Angela Bassett, Alan Alda and David Schwimmer.
 Lurie insisted his film is not intended to be an accurate depiction of the Plame Affair, but merely a vehicle to explore a similar situation, which he then takes several steps further.
 "You look at the story that happened in reality, and Judy Miller gets some sort of permission to speak and then speaks.
 So what?
 Nothing really big came of the whole thing," explained Lurie in an interview published prior to the film's release.
 "I tried to make a movie that's a commercial thriller as well as being something that's topical."

 Lurie worked on Resurrecting the Champ, a boxing drama, and served as creator and executive producer of the short-lived television series Commander in Chief, which starred Geena Davis as the United States' first female President, Mackenzie Allen.
 The show's high ratings plummeted after Lurie's departure from the show and its cancellation followed.

 Lurie worked for ABC, but his contract, which was terminated during the 2007–08 Writers Guild of America strike, was not renewed when it ended.